Building Confidence in Other People

 People who lack self-confidence rarely thrive.
 They see more risks than opportunities, they don't perform particularly well in new situations, and they often have low self-esteem.
 What's more, they rarely trust their own judgment, and they may see any successes that they do achieve as resulting from luck, rather than from their own efforts.

-By contrast, people who have high self-confidence are more productive and more effective, and can raise the morale of the entire group.
+By contrast, people who have high self-confidence are often more productive and more effective, and can raise the morale of the entire group.
 They're also more comfortable taking risks, which can have benefits for their own careers, as well as for their teams.

 Confidence can make or break people's ability to achieve their life goals.
-So how can you help boost the self-confidence of the people around you?
+So how can you boost the self-confidence of the people around you?

-Help Them to Develop Knowledge and Skills
+Developing Knowledge and Skills

 Chances are that there are several skills you rely on to do your job well.
 When you use these skills successfully, what happens?
 You feel confident!
 These are the skills that you've worked on over the years, and you're comfortable that you can use them to accomplish the task at hand.